 Robust cost estimation logic that enables precise and immediate amounts due

 With strong, well-defined financial policies in place, expert collections training for staff, and clear-cut automated estimates available, patient portions collected before the time of service no longer have to slowly wind their way to either payment (often several months post-visit) or collections.
 Additionally, giving patients automated payment options greatly increases payments – patient portals, apps, email notification, etc.

 Due to the pandemic, providers are finding themselves with financial and care-related challenges.
 By taking advantage of advanced technology coupled with human intelligence, we are entering a new phase of proactive revenue generation and collection less reliant on slow antiquated systems and payer limitations, and more on resilience and purposefulness.

-Contact us to learn more about our Prior Authorization Software solution that provides you with complete end-to-end prior authorization coverage.
+Contact us to learn more about automation for prior authorization and our Prior Authorization Software solution that provides you with complete end-to-end prior authorization coverage.